pancsta/asyncmachine-go/docs/manual.md

 ### Relations

+[Mutations](/docs/manual.md#mutations) are the heartbeat of asyncmachine, while [relations](/docs/manual.md#relations) define the rules of the flow.
 Each [state](#defining-states) can have 4 types of **relations**.
-Each relation accepts a list of [state names](https://pkg.go.dev/github.com/pancsta/asyncmachine-go@v0.7.0-pre1/pkg/machine#S).
+Each relation accepts a list of state names.
+Relations guarantee optional consistency among [active states](#active-states).

-Relations are handled by [RelationsResolver](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#RelationsResolver), which should be extendable and potentially even replaceable.
+Relations form a Directed Cyclic Graph (DCG), but are not Turing complete, as they guarantee termination.
+Only [auto states](#auto-states) trigger a single, automatic mutation attempt.

 #### `Add` relation